Department of Computer Science,

 Department of Computer Science, AGH University of Science and Technology,

 Mickiewicza 30, 30-059 Kraków, POLAND

 Fax: +48 12 6175172

 The aim of this workshop is to integrate results of different domains of computer science, computational science and mathematics.

 We invite papers oriented toward simulations, either hard simulations by means of finite element or finite difference methods, or soft simulations by means of evolutionary computations, particle swarm optimization and other.
 The workshop is most interested in simulations performed by using agent-oriented systems or by utilizing adaptive algorithms, but simulations performed by other kind of systems are also welcome.
 Agent-oriented system seems to be the attractive tool useful for numerous domains of applications.
 Adaptive algorithms allow significant decrease of the computational cost by utilizing computational resources on most important aspect of the problem.

-This year following the challenges of ICCS 2017 theme "The Art of Computational Science.
-Bridging Gaps – Forming Alloys" we invite submissions using techniques dealing with large simulations, e.g. agents based algorithms dealing with big data, model reduction techniques for large problems, fast solvers for large three dimensional simulations, etc.
+This year following the challenges of ICCS 2018 theme "Science at the Intersection of Data, Modelling and Computation" we invite submissions using techniques dealing with large simulations, e.g. agents based algorithms dealing with big data, model reduction techniques for large problems, fast solvers for large three dimensional simulations, etc.

 To give - rather flexible - guidance in the subject, the following, more detailed, topics are suggested.

 - multi-agent systems in high-performance computing,